 Scenarios can become more sophisticated as students and learning needs mature.
 These role plays can further be complemented using quality literature whereby scenes using degree of modality can be dramatised, or using letters to the editor in newspapers, advertisements and using a combination of multimodal texts whereby modality is used.

-To purchase A New Grammar Companion for Teachers, Beverly Derewianka 2011, Primary English Teaching Association Australia (PETAA), Sydney, please go to: www.petaa.edu.au
+A New Grammar Companion for Teachers, Beverly Derewianka 2011, Primary English Teaching Association Australia (PETAA), Sydney - www.petaa.edu.au

 Examples of Class displays on pinterest:

 ACELA1523 Understand how ideas can be expanded and sharpened through careful choice of verbs, elaborated tenses and a range of adverb groups/phrases.